-- 1. Commercial bribery and kickbacks, i.e., by and to buyers, insurance adjusters, contracting officers, quality in-spectors, governmental inspectors and auditors, etc. - 2.
-Bank violations by bank officers, employees, and directors. - 3.
-Embezzlement or self-dealing by business or union officers and employees. - 4.
-Securities fraud by insiders trading to their advantage by the use of special knowledge, or causing their firms to take positions in the market to benefit themselves. - 5.
-Employee petty larceny and expense account frauds. - 6.
-Frauds by computer, causing unauthorized payouts. - 7.
-"Sweetheart contracts" entered into by union officers. - 8.
-Embezzlement or self-dealing by attorneys, trustees, and fiduciaries. - 9.
-Fraud against the government. - (a) Padding of payrolls. - (b) Conflicts of interest. - (c) False travel, expense or per diem claims. - (C) Crimes incidental to and in furtherance of business operations, but not the central purpose of the business - 1.
-Tax violations. - 2.
-Antitrust violations. - 3.
-Commercial bribery of another's employee, officer or fiduciary (including union officers). - 4.
-Food and drug violations. - 5.
-False weights and measures by retailers. - 6.
-Violations of Truth-in-Lending Act by misrepresentation of credit terms and prices. - 7.
-Submission or publication of false financial statements to obtain credit. - 8.
-Use of fictitious or over-valued collateral. - 9.
-Check-kiting to obtain operating capital on short-term financing. - Securities Act violations, i.e., sale of nonregistered securities, to obtain operating capital, false proxy statements, manipulation of market to support corporate credit or access to capital markets, etc. - 11.
-Collusion between physicians and pharmacists to cause the writing of unnecessary prescriptions. - 12.
+- 4. Securities fraud by insiders trading to their advantage by the use of special knowledge, or causing their firms to take positions in the market to benefit themselves. - Employee petty larceny and expense account frauds. - Frauds by computer, causing unauthorized payouts. - "Sweetheart contracts" entered into by union officers.
+7. - 8.
+Embezzlement or self-dealing by attorneys, trustees, and fiduciaries. - Fraud against the government. - (a) Padding of payrolls. - (b) Conflicts of interest. - (c) False travel, expense or per diem claims. - (C) Crimes incidental to and in furtherance of business operations, but not the central purpose of the business - 1.
+Tax violations. - Antitrust violations. - Commercial bribery of another's employee, officer or fiduciary (including union officers). - Food and drug violations. - False weights and measures by retailers. - Violations of Truth-in-Lending Act by misrepresentation of credit terms and prices. - 7.
+Submission or publication of false financial statements to obtain credit. - Use of fictitious or over-valued collateral. - Check-kiting to obtain operating capital on short-term financing. - Securities Act violations, i.e., sale of nonregistered securities, to obtain operating capital, false proxy statements, manipulation of market to support corporate credit or access to capital markets, etc. - Collusion between physicians and pharmacists to cause the writing of unnecessary prescriptions. - 12.
 Dispensing by pharmacists in violation of law, excluding narcotics traffic. - 13.
 Immigration fraud in support of employment agency operations to provide domestics. - 14.
-Housing code violations by landlords. - 15.
-Deceptive advertising. - 16.
-Fraud against the government: - (a) False claims. - (b) False statements: - (1) to induce contracts - (2) AID frauds - (3) Housing frauds - (4) SBA frauds, such as SBIC bootstrapping, selfdealing, cross-dealing, etc., or obtaining direct loans by use of false financial statements
+Housing code violations by landlords. - Deceptive advertising.
+15. - 16.
+Fraud against the government: - (a) False claims. - (b) False statements: - to induce contracts (1) - (2) AID frauds - Housing frauds - SBA frauds, such as SBIC bootstrapping, selfdealing, cross-dealing, etc., or obtaining direct loans by use of false financial statements

+- (c) Moving contracts in urban renewal.

-- 17. Labor violations (Davis-Bacon Act). - 18.
-Commercial espionage.
+- 17. Labor violations (Davis-Bacon Act).

+- Commercial espionage.

+- (D) White-collar crime as a business, or as the central activity

 - 1. Medical or health frauds.

 - 2. Advance fee swindles.

-- 3. Phony contests.
+- Phony contests.

-- Bankruptcy fraud, including schemes devised as salvage operation after insolvency of otherwise legitimate businesses.
+- 4. Bankruptcy fraud, including schemes devised as salvage operation after insolvency of otherwise legitimate businesses.

 - 5. Securities fraud and commodities fraud.

 - 6. Chain referral schemes.

 - 7. Home improvement schemes.

 - 8. Debt Consolidation schemes.

 - 9. Mortgage milking.

 - 10. Merchandise swindles:

 - (a) Gun and coin swindles.

 - (b) General merchandise.

 - (c) Buying or pyramid clubs.

 - 11. Land frauds.

 - 12. Directory advertising schemes.

 - 13. Charity and religious frauds.

 - 14. Personal improvement schemes:

 - (a) Diploma Mills.

 - (b) Correspondence Schools.

 - (c) Modeling Schools.

 - 15. Fraudulent application for, use and/or sale of credit cards, airline tickets, etc.

 - 16. Insurance frauds

 - (a) Phony accident rings.

 - (b) Looting of companies by purchase of over-valued assets, phony management contracts, self-dealing with agents, inter-company transfers, etc.

 - (c) Frauds by agents writing false policies to obtain advance commissions.

 - (d) Issuance of annuities or paidup life insurance, with no consideration, so that they can be used as collateral loans.

 - (e) Sales by misrepresentations to military personnel or those otherwise uninsurable.

 - 17. Vanity and song publishing schemes.

 - 18. Ponzi schemes.

 - 19. False security frauds, i.e. Billy Sol Estes or De Angelis type schemes.

 - 20. Purchase of banks, or control thereof, with deliberate intention to loot them.

-- Fraudulent establishing and operation of banks or savings and loan associations.
+- 21. Fraudulent establishing and operation of banks or savings and loan associations.

 - 22. Fraud against the government

 - (a) Organized income tax refund swindles, sometimes operated by income tax "counselors."

 - (b) AID frauds, i.e. where totally worthless goods shipped.